-- Mortgage rate adjustments. also called Loan Level Pricing Adjustments (LLPA) are rate adjustments either added to the rate or discounted to mortgage rates.
+- Rate adjustments also called Loan Level Pricing Adjustments are pricing adjustments either added to the rate or discounted to mortgage rates

-Each level of these credit score tiers have different Loan Level Pricing Adjustments.
+Each level of these credit score tiers has different Loan Level Pricing Adjustments.

-- On this example, a conventional mortgage loan borrower with a credit score of 620 FICO can only qualify for a much higher conventional mortgage rate.
+- On this example, borrower with a credit score of 620 FICO can only qualify for a much higher conventional mortgage rate

 How Loan To Value Affect Mortgage Rates

-Another factor that affect rates is that lenders can penalize a mortgage loan borrower when it comes to loan to value on conventional loans.
+Another factor that affects rates is that lenders can penalize a borrower when it comes to loan to value on conventional loans.

-- The lower your loan to value, the less your mortgage rate adjustments are.
+- The lower your loan to value, the less your rate adjustments are

-- A mortgage loan borrower who puts down 5% will get better mortgage rates than a mortgage loan borrower that put only a 3% down payment.
+- Homebuyers who puts down 5% will get better mortgage rates than a borrower that put only a 3% down payment

-- A person who puts down 25% down payment on a home purchase will get far less mortgage rate adjustments than someone who puts down 20% on a home purchase.
+A person who puts down 25% down payment on a home purchase will get far fewer rate adjustments than someone who puts down 20% on a home purchase.

-Someone who purchases a two to four unit residential property will get hit with mortgage rate adjustments and will definitely get a higher mortgage rate than someone who purchases a single family home.
-The mortgage rate adjustments can be quite steep, sometimes as much as a full percentage point.
+Someone who purchases a two to four-unit residential property will get hit with rate adjustments.
+Borrowers will definitely get a higher mortgage rate than someone who purchases a single-family home.
+The pricing adjustments can be quite steep, sometimes as much as a full percentage point.